-Once again, Alabama surprised and delighted us both with her unique array of offerings.
+Once again, our weekend in Muscle Shoals surprised and delighted us both with her unique array of offerings.
 As an adult exploring my metaphorical backyard—the Shoals is just two hours from where I grew up, after all—it’s a bit humbling to know that so many greats launched their careers in this cozy corridor of North Alabama and that there are far more reasons to be proud of my region than even I knew.

 For more North Alabama travel tips:

 - Plan a Trip to the Shoals this Fall

 - Finding Fall Colors Along the Natchez Trace Parkway in North Alabama

 - Dismals Canyon: Alabama’s Most Unexpected Natural Treasure